lvruibr/idmhound/README.md

 # IDMHound

-IDMHound is a BloodHound ingestor for FreeIPA and Red Hat Identity Manager environments.
+IDMHound is a [BloodHound](https://bloodhound.specterops.io/) ingestor for FreeIPA and Red Hat Identity Manager environments.

+It collects users, groups, domains, computers and HBAC relationships and can export them in Opengraph format or in the legacy Bloodhound file format.

+Analysing of the relationship helps identifying privilege and lateral movements paths within the FreeIPA / Red Hat Identity Management realms.

 ## Installation